Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Monopole bubbling effect

 The value of \(Z^{(\zeta)}_{\rm JK}\) may change discontinuously when the FI parameter \(\zeta\) crosses a codimension-one wall in FI-parameter space.
 This phenomenon is known as {\it wall-crossing}.
 Note that the JK part is an equivariant index of the moduli space of Higgs branch vacua in the SQM.
 Thus, the wall-crossing phenomenon in SQM is the same as that in the mathematical literature, where the index depends on the stability condition. \(Z^{(\zeta)}_{\rm extra}\) also depends on the FI parameter.
-However, the sum \(Z^{(\zeta)}_{\rm JK} + Z^{(\zeta)}_{\rm extra}\) is independent of the choice of the FI parameter and gives the Witten index at zero FI parameter: \(Z_{\rm mono}\).
+However, the sum \(Z^{(\zeta)}_{\rm JK} + Z^{(\zeta)}_{\rm extra}\) is independent of the choice of FI parameter and gives the Witten index at zero FI parameter: \(Z_{\rm mono}\).

-In \cite{Brennan:2018rcn}, \(Z^{(\zeta)}_{\rm extra}\) for 't Hooft loops in \(SU(N)\) gauge theory was evaluated using the Born-Oppenheimer approximation, which becomes increasingly complicated for higher magnetic charges \({\bm p}\).
-Aside from this approach, there are two alternative methods to compute \(Z^{(\zeta)}_{\rm extra}\).
+In \cite{Brennan:2018rcn}, \(Z^{(\zeta)}_{\rm extra}\) for 't Hooft loops in \(SU(N)\) gauge theory was evaluated using the Born--Oppenheimer approximation, which is complicated even for minimal magnetic charge and becomes increasingly complicated for higher magnetic charges \({\bm p}\).
+Besides this approach, there are two alternative methods to compute \(Z^{(\zeta)}_{\rm extra}\).
 One is to use the complete brane setup explained in Section \ref{sec:imp}, and the other is to subtract decoupled states from \(Z^{(\zeta)}_{\rm JK}\), as explained in Section \ref{sec:subt}.